awsm-research/PyExplainer/README.md

 - ipython = "7.21.0"
 - pandas = "1.2.3"

-The list of dependencies is shown upder [tool.poetry.dependencies] in ./pyproject.toml, however the installer takes care of installing them for you.
+The list of dependencies is shown upder [pyproject.toml file](https://github.com/awsm-research/pyExplainer/blob/master/pyproject.toml), however the installer takes care of installing them for you.

 ## Installation